CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 ## Changelog

+Version 1.3.8
+- Added missing recon_apps.csv file and updated references to the file.

 Version 1.3.7
 - Changed the MITRE content to weigh the values around severity instead of just count.
 - Added "Search - Acquire Host Details" to the dashboards and interactions.